markjprice/cs8dotnetcore3/dotnet5.md

 </Project>
 ```
 ## Chapter 16 - Building Websites Using the Model-View-Controller Pattern
-For the `NorthwindMvc` project, the referenced NuGet packages should use the preview versions, as shown in the following markup:
+For the `NorthwindMvc` project, the referenced NuGet packages should use the .NET 5.0 versions, as shown in the following markup:
 ```
 <Project Sdk="Microsoft.NET.Sdk.Web">